 Step 1: The trigger

-The call to initiate the CI/CD process can come from a remote script, or another pipeline but most frequently it’s the source control management system such as GitHub that automatically triggers the pipeline upon a push to the repository.
+The call to initiate the CI/CD process can come from a remote script or another pipeline, but most frequently it’s the source control management system, such as GitHub that automatically triggers the pipeline upon a push to the repository.

 Step 2: Code checkout

-Then, the Continuous Integration server retrieves the code corresponding to the commit in question.
+Then, the CI server retrieves the code corresponding to the commit in question.

 Step 3: Complication

-Afterwards, the actual build stage starts - compiling the solution.
-The source code and its dependencies are combined to build a runnable instance of the model or corresponding artefacts.
-As a result of this stage, an artefact that can be run and tested needs to be produced.
+Afterward, the actual build stage starts – compiling the solution.
+The source code and its dependencies are combined to build a runnable instance of the model or corresponding artifacts.
+As a result of this stage, an artifact that can be run and tested needs to be produced.

 This step represents the integration part of a CI/CD pipeline.